-DAY (9am-6:00pm)
+DAY (9am-6pm)

-No Students may park in the lot under any circumstances.
+NO STUDENTS may park in the lot under any circumstances.
 Please use street parking.

-NIGHT (6:00pm-11pm)
+NIGHT (6pm-11pm)

 The same rules apply for the AOA spaces.
-Students may park in spaces of the neighboring businesses; you may not park in the spaces marked 1020 STUDIOS under any circumstances.
+You MAY NOT park in the spaces marked MTI Film, or HOI under any circumstances.
 Again, street parking is an option.

-No double parking EVER.
-If you are asked to move your car by anyone in our administration or anyone from a neighboring business, you have to do it.
+If you are asked to move your car by the administration, or anyone from a neighboring business, you have to do it.
 No questions asked.
 Parking isn't an acceptable excuse for anyone's tardiness.
+No double parking EVER.

-¬Smoking, Drugs, and Alcohol:
+Smoking, Drugs, Alcohol & Weapons:

 This is a non-smoking environment.
-There is no smoking in the building or directly outside of the building!
-This also includes your scene study classes.
-You can have a cigarette in your hand, but you may not smoke.
+There is no smoking in the building or within 50 meters outside of the building!
+This also includes vaping and e-cigarettes.
+You cannot smoke in your scene study classes.
+You can have an unlit cigarette in your hand, but you may not smoke.

-Any student who uses drugs or alcohol on the premises will be DISMISSED immediately.
-When playing a character that uses drugs or alcohol, you must use substances that either simulates drugs or alcohol or you can cut those props.
+Any student who uses drugs or alcohol on the premises will be DISMISSED from the program immediately.
+When playing a character that uses drugs or alcohol, you must use substances that either simulate drugs or alcohol or you can cut those props.
+If a student comes to class under the influences of any drug or alcohol they will be sent home immediately and put on probation.